 (2) As a result of the visit to the website, YouTube is informed that you have retrieved the corresponding subpage of our website.
 Furthermore, the data under Clause 9.
 (3) of this statement are sent.
 This occurs regardless of whether YouTube provides a user account through which you are logged in or no user account exists.
 If you are logged into Google, your data are associated directly with your account.
 If you do not want YouTube to associate them with your profile, you must log out before clicking the button.
 YouTube stores your data as user profiles and uses them for purposes of advertising, market research and/or targeted presentation of its website.
 Such analysis is performed (even for users who are not logged in) especially for the purpose of targeted advertising and to inform other users of the social network about your activities on our website.
 You have the right to object to the creation of these user profiles; to exercise it, you must contact YouTube.

 Google also processes your personal data in the USA.
 In cases in which your personal data is transferred to the USA, the EU has standard agreements in place (privacy.google.com/businesses/processorterms/).

-Additionally, we as a provider of an information service do not collect and process data from the use of the pages.
+Beyond what is described above, we as a provider of the information service do not collect or process any other data relating to the use of the pages.

-For concrete questions concerning the protection of your data, please contact our data protection officer or the data protection officer of Facebook Ireland Ltd. (www.facebook.com/privacy/explanation).
+If you have any specific questions regarding the protection of your data, please contact our Data Protection Officer or the data protection officer at Meta Platforms Ireland Limited. https://www.facebook.com/help/contact/540977946302970

 11. External links